“There is enough time to complete the task, I will do it later.” How many times do you say this to yourself every day?

 You can set deadlines and even sub-deadlines depending on the nature of the task.
 It keeps you on track and ensures that you complete your tasks in due time.

 Identifying your most important tasks is crucial to achieving maximum results.
 Doing less important tasks will likely take the same time doing an important task will take.

 The difference, however, is the result.
 Setting priorities and focusing on the most important tasks that add value to your goal is one way to achieve success.

-In fact, taking some time off to let off steam will keep you refreshed and help you work better.
+In fact, taking some time off to let off steam will keep you away from procrastination and help you work better.
 You’re not perfect, nobody is.
 So, don’t attempt perfection, it puts you under unnecessary pressure.

 When you set out to accomplish a task, you must put your mind to it.
 But you need to be positive about the reality of completing the task and achieving the desired results.

 Don’t tell yourself that “this might not end well.”

 Instead, say “I can complete this task if I put my mind to it.”
 Keeping yourself motivated will spur you to continue the task and complete it in no time.